-SpaceX Shareholders Approve 5-for-1 Stock Split as IPO Filing Nears
+SpaceX Shareholders Approve 5-for-1 Stock Split as $2 Trillion IPO Nears

 Image: Bloomberg AI